CA-AFCS Scholarship

 California Scottish Rite Foundation Scholarship

-The Foundation provides scholarships to fully accredited Colleges or Universities nationwide through 4 primary and 7 secondary scholarship funds including the Baldwin Scholarship, Harry Lister Scholarship, Ruppert Scholarship, and the William F. Stovall Scholarship.
+The Foundation provides scholarships to fully accredited Colleges or Universities nationwide through 3 primary and 7 secondary scholarship funds including the Baldwin Scholarship, Ruppert Scholarship, Harry Lister Scholarship, and the William F. Stovall Scholarship.

-Applicants must be California residents, have a 3.0 GPA, and be planning on enrolling full-time according to your school program.
-Beyond that, each of our 11 scholarships have more specific requirements such as field of study, or current city of residence.
+Applicants must be California residents, have a 3.0 GPA, and be planning on enrolling full-time according to their school program.
+Beyond that, each of our 11 scholarships have more specific requirements such as field of study, or current city of residence (see qualification section for more details).
 The Foundation takes pride in partnering with students who wish to pursue higher education by acquiring either an undergraduate or graduate degree.
 We are proud to make an investment in tomorrow’s future leaders.

-To submit an application simply complete the online application here.
-A 2025 FAFSA is required to complete the application as well as 2 letters of recommendation submitted by the recommender.
-The scholarship committee will evaluate each application and determine which scholarship is most applicable.
-Please do not submit more than one application.
-The application must be submitted by April 15th.
+To submit an application, simply complete the online application here.
+A 2026-2027 FAFSA is required to complete the application as well as 2 letters of recommendation for high-school students and 1 letter of recommendation for undergraduate students.
+Letters must be submitted by the recommender themselves.
+You may only submit one application, however, if you qualify for more than one scholarship, you can potentially be awarded more than one scholarship.
+The application must be submitted by April 15th at 11:59 pm.
+You will be notified of the results by early June.

 Eligibility: